 Probably the most well-known site on this list, Genesis Mining is a cloud mining company based in Hong Kong.
 They are very popular in the cryptocurrency world, mostly because of their mining services and innovative, state-of-the-art projects.

-Genesis Mining offers a wide assortment of mining plans, so you can choose one according to your own preferences.
+Genesis Mining offers a wide assortment of mining plans, so you can choose one according to your preferences.
 They also have an option for you to make your own, custom plan, which is a nice added, individual need-driven feature.

 The company has a few huge farms scattered around the world.
 This is done mostly for security reasons, but it brings up the negative part of Genesis cloud mining – compared to other cloud mining hosts, Genesis Mining is noticeably costly.
-Clients also say that the company could brush up on their customer support, for it tends to be slow and not really all that much helpful.
+Clients also say that the company could brush up on their customer support, for it tends to be slow and not all that much helpful.

-Even though Hashflare are cool and transparent with their Litecoin cloud mining services, they do charge a maintenance fee.
+Even though Hashflare is cool and transparent with their Litecoin cloud mining services, they do charge a maintenance fee.
 On the bright side, however, the company offers contracts with unlimited length – you could purchase one and be set for the rest of your life!

-Nice Hash are professional cryptocurrency miners, but a lot of people think that because of their difficult structure, this cloud mining site isn’t really suitable for beginner miners.
+Nice Hash is professional cryptocurrency miners, but a lot of people think that because of their difficult structure, this cloud mining site isn’t suitable for beginner miners.
 Another thing worth keeping in mind is that even though you can mine Litecoin, as of now, the company only offers Bitcoin payouts.

 Choosing the Right Cloud Mining Host

 These were just a few of the more notable Litecoin cloud mining service providers out there.
-There are literally tens of different cloud mining hosts (both free and paid) that are keen on offering their farms to your disposal.
+There are tens of different cloud mining hosts (both free and paid) that are keen on offering their farms to your disposal.
 With so many choices, how does one choose a proper host for cloud mining Litecoin?

 First of all, consider security as the utmost priority when it comes to choosing a host for Litecoin cloud mining.
 Imagine this situation: you pick a cloud miner, pay the initial fee, and at the end of the month you find out that not only your profits have been stolen, but somebody broke into your bank account (credit card, PayPal, etc.) and stole all of your savings… All of this because you didn’t do your research and picked an untrustful, doubt-worthy host.
 Now, do you see the importance of security?